 The expansion vessels on today’s unvented boilers is a very important part of the boiler,

-but for some reason seems to get overlooked when a service is
+but for some reason seems to get overlooked when a service is carried out.

 As the water heats up, it starts to expand and needs somewhere to go,